Computational Theory for Determining the Run Time

 Insertion of Data

-Inserting a data in an unsorted array is fast because we simply have to put the data at the end of the array and nothing more.
-Similarly, inserting a data in an unsorted linked list is also fast because we simply put the data at the head of the node and we’re done.
-The only limitation of the array based approach is it is limited in capacity.
+Inserting data in an unsorted array is fast because we simply have to put the data at the end of the array and nothing more.
+Similarly, inserting data in an unsorted linked list is also fast because we simply put the data at the head of the node and we’re done.
+The only limitation of the array-based approach is it is limited in capacity.

-Heap based priority queue’s insertion is not as fast unsorted array or linked list but at least it’s not as slow as sorted array and linked list.
-The heap basically re-arrange the elements in the array as a binary tree where upper elements of tree contains more prioritized items and lower elements of the tree are less prioritized.
-Re-arranging the tree is needed which takes time but not as slow as sorted array or linked list because we do not need to compare an element to all other elements to find an insertion point.
+Heap-based priority queue’s insertion is not an as fast unsorted array or linked list but at least it’s not as slow as a sorted array and linked list.
+The heap basically re-arranges the elements in the array as a binary tree where the upper elements of the tree contain more prioritized items and lower elements of the tree are less prioritized.
+Re-arranging the tree is needed which takes time but not as a slow assorted array or linked list because we do not need to compare an element to all other elements to find an insertion point.